 - Tulsi: 2-3 three fresh leaves of tulsi, crushed and taken with a spoon of honey can give good results.
-This is best in cases where the urinary problem is caused by infections.
+This is best in cases where the urinary problem is caused by urinary infection.

-- Reetha: soak if overnight and drink it early the next morning before any meal.
+- Reetha: Soak it overnight and drink it early the next morning before any meal.
 This helps manage frequent urination, and the bonus is that it is great for hair.

 - Minimize fluid intake by evening if there’s a concern of nocturia.